-- Food elimination is easiest to do if you can record and eliminate foods while you are eating mostly at home, eating home cooked meals, controlling ingredients, paying attention to symptoms and being consistent with recording the details.
+- Food elimination is easiest to do if you can record and eliminate foods while you are eating mostly at home.
+When you have home cooked meals, you can control the ingredients.
+It helps you to pay attention to symptoms and be consistent with recording the details.

 - Reintroduction of foods to assess and understand the body’s reaction after a period of rest away from that food.

-- Incorporate gentle, kid-friendly digestive support aids to reduce symptoms: ginger and peppermint tea to soothe belly pains, deglycerized licorice chewable tablets to combat indigestion, bitters (available in health food stores) to support complete digestion and probiotics for assisting in regular and easy to pass stools.
+- Incorporate gentle, kid-friendly digestive support aids to reduce symptoms.
+Example, ginger and peppermint tea to soothe belly pains, deglycerized licorice chewable tablets to combat indigestion, bitters (available in health food stores) to support complete digestion and probiotics for assisting in regular and easy to pass stools.

 Self-management of possible food intolerance symptoms is a great first step.